 HOUSTON (AP) — A federal investigation into a poisonous gas leak that killed four workers at a Houston-area chemical plant in November found weaknesses and failures in the facility's safety planning and procedures, officials said Wednesday.

 The findings were announced in an interim report released by the U.S. Chemical Safety Board regarding the accident at a DuPont plant in La Porte, Texas.
 The report says neither workers nor the public are protected against chemical exposure by equipment or safety procedures at the facility.

-The unit where the workers died did not having adequate ventilation or air monitoring to ensure worker safety, and procedures weren't followed that would have restricted worker access to areas where ventilation fans weren't working, according to the report.
+The unit where the workers died did not having adequate ventilation or air monitoring to ensure employee safety, and procedures weren't followed that would have restricted worker access into areas where ventilation fans weren't working, according to the report.

 A review by DuPont of systems at the plant that control overpressure in equipment is in year four of a five-year assessment, but is only 35 percent complete, according to the board.

 "DuPont has not made this program a sufficiently high priority, has limited internal resources and has fallen far behind schedule," the board said in the report.

 James O'Connor, the La Porte plant manager, said in a statement Wednesday that the company is addressing the board's recommendations and cooperating with investigators.
 The plant is closed, "and will remain so until DuPont has executed a comprehensive and integrated plan to safely resume operations," he said.